 However, the Company has insurance covering the damages in which sum insured Baht 50 million per each incident.
 The Company claimed compensation for its losses according to the policy made with the insurer.
 The insurer agreed to pay the compensation to the Company in the amount of Baht 40 million.
-Therefore, as at 31 December 2019, the Company has recognised this compensation as other income in the profit or loss for the current year.
+Therefore, the Company has recognised this compensation as other income in the profit or loss for the year 2019.
 In October 2019, the Company has already received the full amount of the compensation from the insurance company.

-22. Income tax
+23. Income tax

-Income tax for the years ended 31 December 2019 and 2018 are made up as follows:
+Income tax for the years ended 31 December 2020 and 2019 are made up as follows:

 (Unit: Baht)

-2019 2018
+2020 2019

 Current income tax:

-Current income tax charge 16,058,549 27,055,010
+Current income tax charge - 16,058,549

+Adjustment in respect of income tax of previous year 7,248,839 -

 Deferred tax:

-Relating to origination and reversal of temporary differences 55,642 430,669
+Relating to origination and reversal of temporary differences (1,179,549) 55,642

-Income tax reported in the profit or loss 16,114,191 27,485,679
+Income tax expenses reported in the profit or loss 6,069,290 16,114,191